 Additionally, by its very nature terrorism does not intend to defeat armies but to provoke mayhem in civil societies.
 Terrorists see themselves as the fighting units of an ideological cause.
 They hope that it will eventually prevail thanks to a growing number of sympathizers, who will also see violence as the most effective way to convey their exclusive view of the world.
-To people in such a state of mind, violence is the expression of an act of purification against the world’s mischievousness.
-There is no genuine rationale toward a positive goal here, but a purely nihilistic attitude.
+To people in such a state of mind, violence is a purifying act against what they see as the world’s infections.
+There is no genuine rationale toward a positive goal on their part, but an absolute stance cutting them off from the rest of humanity in a purely nihilistic attitude.

-If and when this attitude translates in the sizing of actual territories and the persecution of populations, the case for military intervention can possibly be made with all due care.
-But dropping bombs and sending troops will never address the psychological twist enabling acts of terrorism to appear as a sacred duty to those who commit them.
+If and when this attitude translates in the seizing of actual territories and the persecution of populations, the case for military intervention can possibly be made with all due care.
+But dropping bombs and sending troops will never address the psychological twist through which acts of terrorism appear as a sacred duty to those who commit them.

-What the systematic use of the military option tells us, in reality, is that the genuine perspective of war has been forgotten.
-The paradox of war is that it is won when it does not take place.
+Another important consideration to keep in mind is that the paradox of war is that it is won when it does not take place.
 Even if properly conducted, a military war can only be a temporary segment of a broader solution toward lasting peace.
 War, in other words, is nothing else by itself than an act of destruction aimed at incapacitating an enemy; the real plan is its cessation.
-Consequently, as any other war the so-called “War on Terror” can at best only address the visible part of the problem, not its root causes.
+Consequently, as with any other war the “War on Terror” can at best only address the visible part of the problem, not its root causes.
 It cannot be an end in and by itself.As any other war the so-called “War on Terror” can at best only address the visible part of the problem, not its root causes.
 It cannot be an end in and by itself.
 Click To Tweet

 All people with some degree of intellectual honesty would recognize that conventional warfare is not an adequate answer to the threat of terrorism and that waging war cannot be a substitute for building peace, namely with the numerous people of goodwill in the countries we bomb and invade, and who long for a peaceful and secure life.
 Given the huge cost of a broad military action in financial, human, and political terms, war is an option that has to be pondered with the utmost desire to avoid it.
 That is supposed to be our responsible attitude as human beings.

 Quite strikingly, though, the “War on Terror” seems allowed to break away from these basic requirements of intellectual honesty and moral integrity.
 As presented by almost every elected representative and media pundit, its motto could be “As long as there are terrorists, we will be out there fighting them!”
-Terrorism is thus assimilated to a pest that simply needs to be eliminated.
+Terrorism is thus equated to a pest that simply needs to be eliminated.
 Quite logically, then, questions regarding the deeper and broader genesis of terrorist organizations are not likely to be addressed.
-But holding a self-satisfying moral indignation instead of trying to know the enemy and to understand why it is there in the first place does not make us better, safer, or smarter.
+But holding a self-satisfying moral indignation instead of trying to understand why such organizations came into existence is not part of a sound strategy against them.

 → Toolbox ←

 To the question of knowing if spending billions of dollars3 in military apparatus against terrorism is effective, the obvious answer after decades of so-called “War on Terror” is No. From a strategic standpoint, addressing the ideological nature of terrorism with bombs and troops can hardly make sense.
 At a deeper level, keeping pouring resources into such a flawed strategy shows that the real perspective of war is not seriously taken into account.
-Instead of being part of a broader plan aimed at fostering the conditions for lasting peace, the “War on Terror” is its own end, as if the age-old fantasy that fire and fury are the only possible answer to evil in the world will work this time around.
+Instead of being part of a broader plan aimed at fostering the conditions for lasting peace, the “War on Terror” is its own end, as if the age-old fantasy that fire and fury are the only possible answer to evil in the world might make more sense today.

 Indeed, where conventional conflicts always end up with the realization that building peace is far more effective and far less costly for populations to be secure, the “War on Terror” deliberately takes the reverse course, breaking free from both reason and rationality.
 The less it works as a military answer, the more we are supposed to go at it.
 In other words, the very reason why this strategy should be questioned is masqueraded as proof that we haven’t done enough of the same yet.
 All with little or no consideration of human and financial costs.